shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The wolf coughed and spit it out.
 Then it broke free of Larkwren’s grasp and bit him in the arm.

 Miko instinctively thrust her rapier forward and piercing the neck bone.
-The wolf’s head fell limpy off, tearing the skin as it went.
+The wolf’s head fell limply off, tearing the skin as it went.

 “Miko!”
 Larkwren angrily blurted.
 “I was trying to save it!”